 \begin{Lem}[$\BZFC$] For every T/F-model $\N$, there exists a Tarski model $\N^{4}$ such that for every $\varphi$:

 \end{Lem}

-\begin{proof} Here we first need to take care of the equality relation, since the negative relation $=^-$ of $\N$ is not a priori related to the meta-theoretic $\neq$ relation for sets.
-We define a {\it non-classical equivalence relation} $\equiv$ on $N$, as follows, appealing to the Anti-Classicality Axiom:\footnote{This is a specific case of a non-classical equivalence relation; for more details, see \cite[Section 4.8]{HrafnThesis}.}
+\begin{proof} First we take care of equality, since the negative relation $=^-$ of $\N$ is not a priori related to the meta-theoretic $\neq$ for sets.
+We define an equivalence relation $\equiv$ on $N$ as follows (appealing to the Anti-Classicality Axiom):